-The disciplinary action will depend on the quantity, frequency, and severity of the infractions.
-These corrective actions must be proportionate to the situation that occurred.
-Some discipline situations may require an immediate suspension or expulsion.
+The school reserves the right to implement reasonable discipline measures to fit the needs of each student.
+Some disciplinary situations may require an immediate suspension or expulsion.
 The administration will take any necessary action and demand the parent's immediate presence.
+The following are the procedures for disciplinary actions: